 - Strengthening critical infrastructure to withstand the effects of EMPs and

 - Improving national response to EMP threats

-This helped start the conversation regarding EMPs, and how we protect our infrastructure today.
-There are many groups and organizations working towards a better understanding of the risk of an EMP event, and the effects EMPs can have on equipment.
-The North American Electric Reliability Corporation (NERC) and the Federal EMP Commission have strongly stated that EMP protection should be considered at major Control Centers that regulate the bulk power system in the United States.
+These government guidelines helped start a public conversation regarding EMPs and how we protect our infrastructure today.
+Many groups and organizations are working towards a better understanding of the risk of an EMP event and the effects EMPs can have on equipment.